Vantiv-eCommerce/litle-sdk-for-python/README.md

 More examples can be found here [Python Gists](https://gist.github.com/gists/search?q=Litle+Python+SDK&page=1)

-Please contact Litle & Co. with any further questions.
-You can reach us at SDKSupport@litle.com
+Please contact Vantiv eCommerce with any further questions.
+You can reach us at SDKSupport@Vantiv.com